crmne/paolino.me/_posts/2026-04-28-ruby-concurrency-what-actually-happens.md

 The GVL means only one thread can execute Ruby code at a time.
 Threads run in parallel only during I/O, when the GVL is released.
 So if your workload is I/O-bound -- HTTP calls, database queries, LLM streaming -- threads give you I/O concurrency, not parallelism.

 Fibers give you the same I/O concurrency.
 One fiber yields at I/O, another picks up.
-The difference: fibers do it without OS scheduling overhead, without the memory cost of a thread stack, and without needing a database connection per concurrent job.
+The difference: fibers do it without OS scheduling overhead, without the memory cost of a thread stack, and without making job concurrency itself imply one worker thread or one database slot per job.

 If threads only help with I/O anyway, why pay their overhead?